magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/index.md

 ## Uplink data converter

-The primary function of the Uplink data converter is to parse the payload of incoming messages from devices (e.g., MQTT, HTTP, CoAP, or other protocols) and convert it into a format that ThingsBoard can process.
+The primary function of the Uplink data converter is to parse the payload of incoming messages from devices (e.g., MQTT, HTTP, CoAP, or other protocols) and convert it into a format that IoT Hub can process.

-Starting from ThingsBoard version 4.0, we have simplified the process of writing converters for certain integrations that receive payload messages with the same structure.
+Starting from IoT Hub version 4.0, we have simplified the process of writing converters for certain integrations that receive payload messages with the same structure.
 You can now easily choose where the message fields from the integration should go (attributes or telemetry) without manually defining this in the decoder function.

 This feature applies to uplink converters for the following integrations: